mfinelli/dotfiles/README.md

 and ease-of-use for managing differences across systems and dealing with secrets.

-Get up and running by either cloning this repository and running, `bootstrap.bash`, or all-in-one:
+Get up and running by either cloning this repository and running, `run.bash`, or all-in-one:

 ```shell
 bash -c "$(curl -fsSL https://mfgo.link/dotfiles)"